Character Creation #

 , andGood Dad

-Create Assets.
-In the Assets section, write three tags representing external items or allies your character has access to.
-Example assets include
+Tags can represent external items or allies your character has access to.
+For example,

 Pet Cat